Skip to content

 """

-for method in METHODS:
+for _, method in DETECTORS:

-itor = method(pdf, **kwargs)
+itor = method(pdf)

 if itor is not None: